Nigeria Airways Flight 2120: Aftermath

 Soon after the accident, a group of Toronto-based Nationair Canada flight attendants pooled funds to create a memorial plaque, inscribed with the names of the victims.
 The memorial, complete with a cherry tree planted to commemorate their colleagues who died in Jeddah, was given a permanent home at the head office of the Greater Toronto Airports Authority.

 The air crash, combined with Nationair Canada's poor reputation for on-time service and mechanical problems, led to serious problems with public image and reliability among tour operators.
 These difficulties were compounded when Nationair Canada locked out its unionised flight attendants and proceeded to replace them with strikebreakers on 19 November 1991.
-The lock-out lasted 15 months, and by the time it ended in early 1993, Nationair Canada found itself in severe financial trouble.
+The lock-out lasted 15 months, and by the time it ended in early 1993, Nationair Canada was in severe financial trouble.
 At the time, Nationair Canada owed the Canadian government millions of dollars in unpaid landing fees.
 Creditors began seizing aircraft and demanded cash up front for services.
 The company was declared bankrupt in May 1993, owing CDN$75 million.

 In 1997, Robert Obadia, owner of Nationair Canada and its parent company Nolisair, pleaded guilty to eight counts of fraud in relation to the company's activities.